Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 1:04:12

-Yeah, yeah.
-And how do you think about the value of like, I guess, what you and I, obviously we do different things, but in terms of like doing podcasts or writing essays and how do you think about the value of that?
-Like, should we just like be writing code and digging dishes and doing something else that is more legibly useful to society?
-Like, what is the, you know what I mean?
-Like, how do you think about what is the value of this?
+How do you think about the value of doing podcasts or writing essays?
+Should we just be writing code and digging ditches and doing something else that is more legibly useful to society?
+How do you think about what is the value of this?

 Nadia Asparouhova 1:04:34